Skip to content

 Once a month, take a few minutes to pop the hood and look around.
 You don't need to be a master mechanic to spot potential trouble.
 Check for any wires that look cracked, frayed, or have exposed metal.
 Make sure all connections are tight and secure.
 Pay special attention to the battery terminals; any fuzzy, greenish-white buildup is corrosion and needs to be cleaned off.
 Also, trust your senses.
 If your headlights seem dimmer than usual or the engine sounds sluggish when you turn the key, those are clear signals that your electrical system needs attention from a professional who understands the complexities of diesel engines.

-Basic Battery and System Care
+Easy Tips for Battery and System Care

 Your truck's battery is the heart of its electrical system, so give it some regular care.
 Keeping the top of the battery clean and dry helps prevent it from discharging.
 If you have the tools, checking the battery's voltage can give you a good idea of its health.
 A fully charged battery should read around 12.6 volts.
 When you notice issues like a dead battery, a misfiring starter, or problems with the alternator, it's best to get it checked out right away.
 Professional shops can perform a full diagnostic to test your battery and starting system, ensuring everything is ready for the road.
 These auto electrical services can pinpoint the exact problem before it leaves you stranded.